dan-reznik/Collatz-Sequences/README.md

 #> 1    0.00655           10.3      0.00220             9.50
 ```

-Plot density of sequence lengths divided by starting N. Can the mode be computed?
+Plot density of sequence lengths divided by starting N. Conjecture: peak is caused by seemingly linear trend in the seq\_l vs log(N) graph.

 ``` r
 df_coll %>%